-Each year we hear the unfortunate news of a toddler being injured or killed from falling from a window.
-A recent study cited by the American Academy of Pediatrics says nearly 100,000 children were injured by falling from a window during a 20 year period (1990-2008).
+Each year we hear the unfortunate news of a toddler being injured or killed after falling from a window.
+A study cited by Safe Kids Worldwide says children under the age of five rack up 3,300 injuries from window falls each year in the United States.

 Window falls occur most often during the spring and summer months when windows are open.
-Most window falls are from first, second, and third story windows and occur to children under the age of 5.
+Most window falls are from first, second and third story windows and happen to children under five and under.

 Window falls are preventable with a few simple actions.

 - Screens are meant to keep bugs outside, not children inside.
 Children should not sit near an open window or press against the window screen, as the weight of their bodies can easily pop out the screen from the frame of the window.

 - Falls can be prevented by using window guards/locks that keep windows from opening too far.